What Size Truck Do I Need To Pull A Travel Trailer?

 These monsters of the road have massive diesel engines that can pull staggering amounts of weight.

-Pretty much all of them come with optional 4-wheel drive which helps conquer tough terrain and steep inclines while under load.
+Pretty much all of them come with optional 4-wheel drive, which helps conquer challenging terrain and steep inclines while under load.

-Though all this power does come with a pretty steep price tag.
-1 ton heavy trucks can tow over 12,000 to 15,000-pounds, which puts pretty much all heavy travel trailers and most fifth-wheel trailers in their commanding range.
+However, all this power does come with a pretty steep price tag.
+One-ton heavy trucks can tow over 12,000 to 15,000 pounds, which puts pretty much all heavy travel trailers and most fifth-wheel trailers in their commanding range.

 The Ford F350